 My degree in Cultural Anthropology worked as a doorway through which I entered the world of art making.
 In my mid-twenties I began independently studying music, learning to compose and play in brass bands under the guidance of my expert friends.
 I began to paint, make puppetry and work in theater.
 Through theater, particularly my time working with Peter Schumann at Bread and Puppet Theater, I fell deeply in love with movement and dance.
-This love, combined with a longstanding interest in healing work, led me to ISLO’s Education in Dance and Somatics, learning from Malcolm Manning in particular.
+This love, combined with a longstanding interest in healing work, led me to ISLO’s Education in Dance and Somatics, in Finland.

-In terms of what therapy styles have helped me, I find that the being-ness or ‘vibe’ of a practioner/therapist/teacher themselves is far more important than what modality they offer.
+In terms of what therapy styles have helped me, I find that the being-ness or the vibe of a practitioner/therapist/teacher is far more important than what modality they offer.
 That is – whether body-based/awareness practices, psychotherapy styles, or any other type of teacher/healer – the presence, life experience, world view, compassion, and whether or not I feel ‘seen’ by a practitioner – all of this feels more impacting than whatever particular style they might offer.

-That said, I have found the greatest support – the most useful tools for my daily life – via body-based and/or mindful practices, as well as via studying about behavior and cognition sciences (learning more about how molecules within me are in inter-relation with all the parts of my body and in relation to my environment.)
+I have found the greatest support – the most useful tools for my daily life – via body-based and/or awareness practices, as well as via studying about behavior and cognition sciences (learning more about how molecules within me are in inter-relation with all the parts of my body and in relation to my environment.)
 These have been some of the greatest sources of my healing and continual learning – that is why they are the tools I offer.

-I predominately identify as a ciswoman but dont really feel tied to it.
-Aka, I don’t mind what gender/pronouns people use in relation to me – so long as they are not rooted in misogyny.
+I predominately identify as a ciswoman but dont feel strongly tied to gender.
+I don’t mind what pronouns you use in relation to me – so long as your words are not rooted in misogyny.

 Why the name ‘The Invisible School’?
 It’s because most of this work deals with phenomena which are invisible.
-I didn’t invent this stuff.
+I didn’t invent awareness practice.
 It’s been around forever – practiced in formal and informal ways, all over the globe.
-I teach about it with my own flavor of elbow grease, seasoned by my life experiences.
+I teach about it with my particular flavor of elbow grease, seasoned by my life experiences.
 Too, I felt that a name other than my own would make it easier to share this healing-focused work – loosely differentiated from – my more art-making + social cognition-focused work.

 I find that teachers all arrive with their personal strengths and weaknesses, sharing the knowledge of their own experience as humans.
-I come from a perspective that personal life experiences (the attributes that make up ‘you’ combined with how the world ‘sees’ you) significantly impact the sorts/ways that systemic biases/oppression effects each on of us.
+I come from a perspective that ones personal life experiences influence how a practitioner thinks, works, relates.
 If you are looking for a practitioner with a related approach but different life experience, please do write for a recommendation.
 If my words and experience speak to you, I hope to meet soon!

 I’m regularly on the look out for more, diverse perspectives in relation to this sort of work.
 If you have sources that you think I might like, I welcome sharing of inspiring references.